grpc/proposal/A53-xds-ignore-resource-deletion.md

 ### Temporary environment variable protection

-This behavior is not configured via remote interaction, so it does not require environment variable protection.
+This behavior is not configured via remote interaction, and older clients will ignore unknown fields in the bootstrap config, so it does not require environment variable protection.

 ## Rationale